 The effects of global warming are already bringing harm to human communities and the natural world.
 Further temperature rises will have a devastating impact and more action on greenhouse gas emissions is urgently required.

 Population and climate change are directly linked.
 Every additional person increases carbon emissions — the rich more than the poor — and increases the number of climate change victims – the poor more than the rich.
-Research shows that having smaller families and ending population growth are vital tools in the fight against climate change.

 The climate change threat

 Further warming of our atmosphere is now almost impossible to avoid.
 The effects of that warming will depend on how high and how fast the temperature rises.
 Global warming changes weather patterns, causing severe weather events, heatwaves, droughts and floods.

 Climate change is already shrinking glaciers and ice caps, altering the availability of fresh water.
 It contributes to ocean acidification, destroying coral reefs and other aquatic ecosystems.
 It makes places uninhabitable for some plants and animals, leading to extinctions and redistribution of species, threatening food production with alien pests and diseases.

 Its potential human cost is catastrophic.
 A rise in sea levels threatens hundreds of millions of people in coastal communities and cities across the globe.
 Food and water shortages and conflict over productive land will arise, while progress in global health could be rolled back by communicable diseases such as malaria reaching places they never existed before.
 Hundreds of millions of people are likely to be forced to migrate from their homes by 2050.

 The UN projects that without further action to limit population growth, there will be two billion more people by 2050, and three-and-a-half billion more by 2100.